 Reassociation(#SP192, #Motion 115 #SP86, #SP196, #SP197)

-Association is sufficient for no-transition MSDU delivery between IEEE 802.11 STAs.
-Additional functionality is needed to support BSS-transition mobility.
+Association is sufficient for no-transition MSDU delivery between IEEE 802.11 STAs or MLDs.
+Additional functionality is needed to support BSS/ML-transition mobility.
 The additional required functionality is provided by the reassociation service.
 Reassociation is one of the services in the DSS.
+The reassociation service is invoked to “move”:

+a current STA association (see 4.5.3.3 (Association)) of a non-AP STA from one AP to another

+or a current MLD association of a non-AP MLD from one AP MLD to another

+or a current STA association of a non-AP STA with an AP to an MLD association of a non-AP MLD with an AP MLD

+or a current MLD association of a non-AP MLD with an AP MLD to a STA association of a non-AP STA with an AP (see 33.3.2 (Multi-link (re)setup procedure)).

-The reassociation service is invoked to “move” a current association of a non-AP STA from one AP to another In an ESS with a DS, the reassociation service informs the DS of the current mapping between AP and STA as the STA moves from BSS to BSS within the ESS For a general link in an IEEE 802.1Q network, the reassociation service informs higher layer services how the link is reconfigured, commonly, with which BSS the GLK non-AP STA is associated.
+In an ESS with a DS, the reassociation service informs the DS of the current mapping between AP and STA or between AP MLD and non-AP MLD.
+For a general link in an IEEE 802.1Q network, the reassociation service informs higher layer services how the link is reconfigured, commonly, with which BSS the GLK non-AP STA is associated.
 The higher layer services will then destroy, disable, or maintain the existing Internal Sublayer Service SAPs, create or enable new Internal Sublayer Service SAPs, inform the GLK convergence function of the reconfigured general link mapping of the Internal Sublayer Service SAPs, and inform the network routing protocol of the updated general link.
 The GLK AP and GLK non-AP STA each then establish or maintain a service_access_point_identifier for the reconfigured general link, for their respective (#4335)MS SAPs.
-Reassociation also enables changing association attributes of an established association while the (#2274)non-AP STA remains associated with the same AP.
-Reassociation is always initiated by the non-AP STA.(11ak)
+Reassociation also enables changing association attributes of an established association while the (#2274)non-AP STA or non-AP MLD remains associated with the same AP or the same AP MLD, respectively.
+Reassociation is always initiated by the non-AP STA or the non-AP MLD.(11ak)

-Only the fast BSS transition facility can move an RSNA during reassociation.
+Only the fast BSS/ML transition facility can move an RSNA during reassociation.
 Therefore, if FT is not used, the old RSNA is deleted and a new RSNA is constructed.

 TGbe editor: Modify 4.5.3.5 as follows: